Devon-Scott/mechanics-grove/README.md

 </p>

 <p>
-I have reached what I consider the first milestone of this project, implementing a knockback state for enemies to be pushed around the map:
+Update - April 14th 2023: I have reached what I consider the first milestone of this project, implementing a knockback state for enemies to be pushed around the map:
 </p>

 ![Animation](https://user-images.githubusercontent.com/65093027/232150991-5e2fc556-ad96-492a-872c-046a75c6eaff.gif)